 Doesn’t Hatch and Co. know that Bill and Hillary Clinton voters in the swing states will decide who becomes the next president?
 They are wary of Obama, but love the Clintons and remember the good economic times of the’90s.

 As a conservative Republican of the Reagan type, I find myself in this odd place cheering on some of the sensible things I hear from Democrats.

 Barack Obama said any bailout to Wall Street must not be simply a cash payout or a loan, but be treated like an equity investment in these firms.
 We want our money back and then some.
 Yes to that, I say.

-And demands by House Democrats that the secretary of the treasury alone not be given a blank check for more than a trillion dollars of our money, and that we have complete transparency in the transactions, I say yes to that, too.
+And demands by House Democrats that the secretary of the treasury alone not be given a blank check for over a trillion dollars of our money, and that we have complete transparency in the transactions, I say yes to that too.

 Fiscal responsibility, transparency and accountability — aren’t these things Republicans believe in?